-Baking great bread requires perfection, and perfectionism is baked into Hi-Rise Bread Company’s DNA: the first location was opened in 1996 by a former food critic.
-Today the bakery-cafe boasts two Cambridge locations: on Massachusetts Avenue near Harvard Square, and on Observatory Hill.
-More than a dozen varieties of bread are baked daily, from Nordic Rye to Vanilla Bean.
-Each is good enough to be savored solo, but an extensive sandwich menu utilizes the loaves in whimsically titled creations like Cash for your Hargo, stuffed with pickled onion and melt-in-your-mouth short rib.
+Baking great bread requires perfection, and perfectionism is baked into Hi-Rise Bread Company’s DNA: the bakery-cafe in Cambridge was opened in 1996 by a former food critic.
+Owner René Becker once wrote the dining column in Boston magazine.
+Today, Hi-Rise crafts more than a dozen varieties of bread every day, from baguettes to loaves of Nordic Rye.
+Each is good enough to be savored solo, but an extensive sandwich menu makes good use of the bakes in whimsically titled creations like Cash for your Hargo, a ciabatta roll stuffed with melt-in-your-mouth short rib and pickled onions.

 Mamadou’s Artisan Bakery

 Mamadou’s Artisan Bakery is a true local gem.
-Mamadou Mbaye, who co-owns the spot with his wife, Mame, learned traditional French bread-baking while growing up in Senegal—and a decade after emigrating to the US, he opened this Winchester bakery to much acclaim.
-(A second location in Arlington opened in 2017.)
-On weekends arrive early to these no-frills spots, where the best stuff sells out quickly.
-Be sure to try Mbaye’s takes on cranberry pecan bread, sourdough, and brioche—but don’t overlook those croissants.
+Since 2008, the Winchester-based bakery delights suburbanites and those in-the-know with an array of fresh bread, including sourdough, brioche, and a signature Cranberry Pecan loaf—not to mention, crispy croissants.
+Mamadou Mbaye, who co-owns the spot with his wife, Mame, learned traditional French bread-baking while growing up in Senegal.
+A decade after emigrating to the U.S., he opened the Winchester bakery, with a second location in Arlington arriving in 2017.
+(Mamadou’s became more familiar to city dwellers thanks to a short-lived stall at the Boston Public Market).
+On weekends arrive early to these no-frills suburban spots, where the best stuff sells out quickly.